Contents

 Snakes are ectothermic, meaning that they rely on external sources of heat to regulate their body temperature.

-This allows them to conserve energy but also means that they are more active during warmer weather.
+This allows them to conserve energy but also makes them more active in warmer weather.

 Flexible jaws